 - I recommend making these tortillas the night before and popping them in the fridge the next morning.
 Take them out of the fridge about 10 minutes before rolling them out to cook.

-- Cast Iron skillets cook these perfectly, if you don’t have one you definitely should invest in one.
-You will utilize that thing multiple times a day if you start cooking from scratch, including this recipe.
+- Cast Iron skillets cook these perfectly, I highly recommend getting a few.
+You will utilize them multiple times a day if you start cooking from scratch.

-- Stand mixer with a dough hook, I love my Kitchen Aid for this
+- Stand mixer with a dough hook, I love my Kitchen Aid Mixer for this

 - Wire cooling rack, plate, or tortilla warmer